Share On Social!

 Why Modeify Is Needed

-Transportation options can help reduce health disparities, climate change and isolation from education, employment, and other opportunities to stay healthy and thrive.
+Transportation options can help reduce health disparities, climate change and isolation from education, employment, and other opportunities necessary to stay healthy and thrive.

 Latino areas often lack safe places to walk and bike, according to a Salud America! research review.